apicardo316/arvinpicardo.github.io/README.md

 <section id="about">
     <h2>About Me</h2>
     <p>I’m an incoming junior at the University of Notre Dame, pursuing a Bachelor of Science in Computer Science and a Minor in Engineering Corporate Practice.
-I'm passionate about software engineering, hardware-software integration, and impactful technology projects.</p>
+I'm passionate about software programming, data analysis, and impactful technology projects.</p>
 </section>

 <section id="experience">